alterasc/alterasc.github.io/docs/Archetypes.md

 `d355468863af2df4c824b6ec7370ad07`
 `CarnivalistArchetype`

+### Espionage Expert (Rogue)

+Unparalleled practitioners of deception, espionage experts rely on deceit and trickery over brawn and spells.
+An espionage expert is an expert at both magical and non-magical means of evading detection, and quick-witted when it comes to improvisation.

+`f88498de3fcffec4397cd76aa00dc40e`
+`EspionageExpertArchetype`

+### Thiefling (Rogue)

+Thieflings of Mendev are a group of tiefling outcasts that have banded together to protect themselves.
+Thieflings have learned to use portions of their abyssal heritage to survive the harsh realities that are imposed by those live within the sphere of influence created by the world wound.

+`1073318bbe185314c86fbd7ceb408d70`
+`ThieflingArchetype`

+### Contract Killer (Slayer)

+Some individuals work for honor, others good deeds, and yet others for a special cause.
+A contract killer on the other hand works only for gold.
+Employed to carry out assassinations or combat the contract killer provides his employer with a variety of skills that may or may not cost extra.

+`04edaf6f5cca23341bd40a4408c64988`
+`ContractKillerArchetype`

+### Arcane Trickster (Sorcerer)

+With their mastery of magic, arcane tricksters can make for even more subtle or confounding opponents than standard rogues.
+Ranged legerdemain enhances their skill as thieves, and their ability to make sneak attacks without flanking or as part of a spell can make arcane tricksters formidable damage-dealers.

+`a4d746700eab76449aa9c6759afa81b1`
+`SArcaneTricksterArchetype`

+### Eldritch Knight (Sorcerer)

+Eldritch knights blend the abilities of fighting classes and spellcasters, hurling magic at the enemy one moment and hewing down their opponents with steel the next.
+They are just as comfortable fighting in the thick of combat as they are casting spells at foes while remaining safely behind their compatriots.
+Their versatility makes them valuable allies when the nature of an upcoming battle is unclear.

+`715982d4758e46e4b94f235908dcb0a5`
+`EKSorcArchetype`

 ### Sacred Fist (Warpriest)

 Unlike many warpriests, sacred fists leave behind armor and shield and instead rely on their fists and whatever protection their deity bestows on them.